 Trend #4: Rent Prices Recover

 Rent prices in California and around the country decreased dramatically during 2020, and there has been a lot of worry among landlords and apartment owners on what will happen next.
+Check out the rents for South San Francisco apartments.
 The long-term forecast for renter growth is positive, as renter growth is expected to outpace homeowner growth for the next two decades.

 Rent growth decreased or reversed in many parts of California during 2020.
 Since the beginning of 2021, however, rent has started to flatline and recover.
 Even in tech-heavy cities that were the most affected by pandemic rent decreases, the rents seem to have bottomed out.